0quaaD/ML_models/Wine Quality Model Project/README.md

 ## Project Objectives

-- **Data preprocessing** : Clean the data by handling missing values and scaling the features.
+- **📊 Data preprocessing** : Clean the data by handling missing values and scaling the features.
-- **Model Training** : Train a machine learning model (Random Forest Classifier) to predict wine quality as good or bad.
+- **✴️ Model Training** : Train a machine learning model (Random Forest Classifier) to predict wine quality as good or bad.
-- **Model Evaluation** : Evaluate the model using metrics like accuracy, confusion matrix, precision, recall, and F1-score.
+- **📈 Model Evaluation** : Evaluate the model using metrics like accuracy, confusion matrix, precision, recall, and F1-score.
-- **Web Application** : Create a user-friendly web interface to input wine features and predict the quality using the trained model.
+- **🌐 Web Application** : Create a user-friendly web interface to input wine features and predict the quality using the trained model.

-## Used technologies
+## 👨‍💻 Used softwares and languages
 - **Python** : The primary programming language for model training, evaluation, and application development.
 - **Scikit-Learn** : Machine learning library used for model training and evaluation.
 - **Streamlit** : Python library used to build the interactive web application.
 - **Pandas and NumPy** : Libraries for data manipulation and numerical computations.
 - **Pickle** : Library used to serialize the trained model and scaler for later use in the Streamlit application.

-## The Dataset
+## 📊 The Dataset
 The [dataset](dataset/winequality-red.csv) used in this project is the **Wine Quality Dataset** from the UCI Machine Learning Repository.
 It contains information about various chemical properties of red wines, and the goal is to predict the quality of the wine.

-### Dataset Features
+### 📋 Dataset Features
 1. Fixed acidity
 2. Volatile acidity
 3. Citric acid